theimowski/master-thesis/docs/section-research.md

 ### Data Access

-Data Access is yet another important aspect of software development in any domain, including Web Development.
+Data Access is yet another important aspect of software development in any domain, including web development.
 There is a wide variety of options, when it comes to choose how to persist data.
 Common classification of the options consists of two main classes: